yegor256/blog/_drafts/_fluent.md

 it's very far away from the DSL idea.

 But here is the list of benefits.
-First, each object is small, very cohesive and they are all losely coupled&mdash;which are obvious merits in OOP.
+First, each object is small, very cohesive and they are all loosely coupled&mdash;which are obvious merits in OOP.
 Second, adding new functionality to the library is as easy as creating a new class;
 no need to touch existing classes.
 Third, unit testing is simplified, since classes are small.
 Fourth, all classes can be immutable, which is also